-What is the fluffiest flatbread you have ever made/ate in your life?
-Are you even a fan of Pita or do they mostly fall flat for you.
-Excuse the pun.
-I can tell you this, for the longest time I have been telling people that the best Pita in the world does not come from the middle-east, its rightful home is North-Africa.
-With today’s post, I will show you the Moroccan Batbout Recipe, a.k.a Moroccan Pita Bread, and by the time you make it, you will hopefully be convinced that this is the best pita bread in the world.
+Terrible jokes aside, I can tell you that outside of North-Africa, not very many people know of Batbout.
+With today’s post, I will show you the Moroccan Batbout Recipe, a.k.a Moroccan Pita Bread, and by the time you make it, you will hopefully be convinced that it is one of the best pita breads in the world.

 Moroccan Batbout Recipe